Maddie and Wynn

 “Why would you say that?
 You’re Peruvian too.”

-“Her mom wants her to come to Ireland.”
+“Her mom wants her to come to Dublin.”

 “Why don’t we visit her?”